 - Wattleseed: Also called Acacia seeds from its Australian Acacia origin, wattleseeds are a flavorful spice, with hints of chocolate, hazelnut, and coffee.
 It is most commonly added to dishes from a ground form.

 - Kañiwa: Pronounced kan-yee-wah, is sometimes confused with quinoa, because of mispronunciation, but this much smaller cousin of quinoa has an identity all its own.
 Its origin, use, and preparation are identical to quinoa, however, it doesn't have the saponin coating, making it a little easier to prepare.

 Here are some ways you can incorporate these grains into your diet:

 You will easily find red or white(ivory) quinoa at your grocery store, although black is also fairly easy to find.
 Quinoa is very easy to prepare.
 If you buy quinoa pre-washed, all you have to do is cook it at two parts water to one part quinoa.
 For example, add one cup of dry quinoa to two cups of water in a saucepan, bring it to a boil, cover, then lower the heat so that it simmers for 10 to 15 minutes.
 It's similar to cooking rice.
-You can enjoy quinoa plain or add it to a salad, a soup, inside a pita wrap, with lentils or beans for dinner or enjoy it with breakfast with Greek yogurt, fresh fruit and a spice, such as an apple with cinnamon.
+You can enjoy quinoa plain or add it to a salad, a soup, or a pita wrap; enjoy it with beans or lentils for dinner, or have a hearty breakfast adding it to a cup of Greek yogurt with fresh fruits and spices.

-Wattleseed is generally used to enhance flavor and has been called an exotic spice.
-It has been added to ice cream, granola, chocolate, bread, nut butter and even beer.
+Wattleseed is generally used to enhance flavor in ice cream, granola, chocolate, bread, nut butter, and even beer.
 Traditional sweet sauces and dairy desserts also use wattleseeds to intensify the taste of sweet treats.